Codisto LINQ & Magento - 3 step quick start guide

 If a match is found, the product’s ASIN will be visible and the Amazon status toggle button becomes active allowing you to ‘enable’:

-The flashing Codisto LINQ icon means the listings are being created, and when completed will either turn blue if the listings have been successfully created, or red in the case of an error (click on the icon to read the error from Amazon).
+Once you save using the white Amazon save button (top left), the flashing Codisto LINQ icon means the listings are being created, and when completed will either turn blue if the listings have been successfully created, or red in the case of an error (click on the icon to read the error from Amazon).

 Additional views in Codisto LINQ